Raab River - Neumarkt to Szentgotthárd

 Directions

-In Jennersdorf you turn from Eisenstädter Straße (opposite the Billa supermarket) into Neumarkter Straße heading south and after approx. 1.3 km you arrive at the small bridge over the Raab River.
-After the bridge turn right down to the weir and parking lot by the south bank.
+Coming from the west or the north via Jennersdorf, turn from Eisenstädter Straße (opposite the Billa supermarket) into Neumarkter Straße heading south and after approx. 1.3 km you arrive at the small bridge over the Raab River.
+After the bridge turn right, driving down to the weir and the parking lot by the south bank.

-Leaving from the roundabout in the town center of Szentgotthárd take Mártírok út Street towards the southwest and follow the road for 10 km.
+Coming from Szentgotthárd, take Mártírok út Street towards the southwest and follow the road for 10 km.
 Shortly before the small bridge over the Raab, turn left down to the weir and the parking lot.

 Parking